ejpsoil/inspire_soil_gpkg_template/sql/README.md

 - "u_soilname" - UPDATE - Checks that only valid values from the CODELIST othersoilnametypevalue are entered in the "soilname" field

 **ISDERIVEDFROM**
-- "i_checkisderived" - INSERT - Checks if the value of isderived in soilprofile is equal to 1 because a Soil profile of type "derived" cannot be generated from other profiles of type "derived"
+- "i_checkisderived" - INSERT - Checks if the value of isderived in soilprofile is equal to 1 because the value of the "base_id" field in the "isderivedfrom" table cannot be inserted because profile is not of type "derived".
-- "u_checkisderived" - UPDATE - Checks if the value of isderived in soilprofile is equal to 1 because a Soil profile of type "derived" cannot be generated from other profiles of type "derived"
+- "u_checkisderived" - UPDATE - Checks if the value of isderived in soilprofile is equal to 1 because the value of the "base_id" field in the "isderivedfrom" table cannot be inserted because profile is not of type "derived".
-- "i_checkisobserved" - INSERT - Checks if the value of isderived in soilprofile is equal to 0 because a Soil profile of type "derived" cannot be generated from other profiles of type "derived"
+- "i_checkisobserved" - INSERT - Checks if the value of isderived in soilprofile is equal to 0 because the value of the "related_id" field in the "isderivedfrom" table cannot be inserted because profile is not of type "observed"
-- "u_checkisobserved" - UPDATE - Checks if the value of isderived in soilprofile is equal to 0 because a Soil profile of type "derived" cannot be generated from other profiles of type "derived"
+- "u_checkisobserved" - UPDATE - Checks if the value of isderived in soilprofile is equal to 0 because the value of the "related_id" field in the "isderivedfrom" table cannot be inserted because profile is not of type "observed"

 **SOILBODY**
 - "soilbodyguid" - INSERT - Manages the creation of the GUID in INSERT